 The feeling of hunger is regulated by a section of the brain called the hypothalamus.
 This brain section considers several variables before deciding when and how much food one needs, and then it is communicated through cravings, hunger pangs or even wandering thoughts of food.

 The hormones in our stomachs decrease or increase as a response to eating, and this is one of the most important factors when it comes to triggering hunger in the brain.
-When you replace carbohydrates and foods containing high-fat with protein-packed snacks, the hunger hormones are reduced and instead you will increase the number of hormones that make you feel full (3).
+When you replace carbohydrates and foods containing high-fat with protein-packed snacks, the hunger hormones are reduced and instead you will increase the release of satiety hormones (3).

 Intense sweat sessions, working weight loss tips, lip-smacking recipes come in one package with the BetterMe app.
 And all of it is at your fingertips, start transforming your life now!